ghost-in-the-zsh/lights/README.md

 postgres@pc:~$ exit
 ```

-Create a virtual environment, install the Python packages, export some variables, and apply the database migrations:
+Create a virtual environment, install the Python packages, and export some variables:

 ```bash
 $ sudo apt-get install libpq5 libpq-dev  # optional (to build from source)